-- the work activity - the equipment to be used - the duration of the work - Who will be harmed/affected and how e.g. (contractors, patients, staff, visitors). - the location of the work activity e.g. presence of hazards such as open excavation, underground services overhead power lines etc - the working environment, e.g. weather conditions, lighting - condition and stability of existing work surfaces - physical capabilities of the workers e.g. vertigo sufferers
+- the work activity - the equipment to be used - the duration of the work - the location of the work activity e.g. presence of hazards such as open excavation, underground services overhead power lines etc - the working environment, e.g. weather conditions, lighting - condition and stability of existing work surfaces - physical capabilities of the workers e.g. vertigo sufferers